PriscilaAlves/MyButcherShop/README.md

 # MyButcherShop

+## Install
+Copy myButcherShop.apk to your android smartphone, open it and click on install.
+> Note: In order to install app from apk files, you should go to Settings -> Security -> Device Administration and enable Unknow Sources option.

+## Description

 This android app will display a list of products.
 When the user select a product from the list, it will open a new view with detail information of the product, which includes:

 * Title